 Your Profile Picture (Avatar): Make sure you have a profile picture.
 Be honest, would you follow someone who is too lazy to even upload a profile picture?
 I am not claiming that you need a picture of yourself – my Twitter account has been growing for a while now with a picture of my Newfoundland dog as an avatar.
 This picture is so recognizable and unique it has started many conversations.
 A company can well use their logo as an avatar.

-In many networks, in addition to your profile picture you can upload a header picture for your profile.
-In this larger picture, you can also ad a slogan or some other (very short) description of what you do.
+In many networks, in addition to your profile picture, you can upload a header picture for your profile.
+In this larger picture, you can also add a slogan or some other (very short) description of what you do.
 Use this opportunity and show some more of what you are about.

-Do you want to learn step-by-step the process that grows an audience in social media, drives traffic and generates leads?
-Check out our ebook “The Social Traffic Code!”
+Do you want to learn the step-by-step the process that has grown our social media audience and traffic from social media?
+We can teach you how to grow an audience in social media, drives traffic and generates leads.
+You get a step-by-step action plan that will let you see results within days in our ebook “The Social Traffic Code!”

 Your Bio: On your Social accounts you actually have the opportunity to talk about yourself – Use it!
 Not filling out your profile is not only plain lazy, but it is also missing out.
 Even though some networks limit the number of characters you can use, your bio is the first place people will go for more information about you.
 Choose your words carefully and make sure you include the most relevant keywords, which describe what you are going to offer on your social accounts.